Pageantry Logo

 Great runway models aren’t born, they’re made with a combinations of strong natural gifts, instinctive moves, and plenty of tough love from a coach like Michael Maddox.

 Occasional strolls down a runway may spark an interest in expanding into full-time modeling, acting or pageant competition.
 Whatever the case, here are some expert tips to help you take the next steps toward achieving your goals.
-By Eve Matheson

 It Happens Every Spring — it can happen to you: Modeling and talent agents convene each year at the Waldorf=Astoria on the lookout for the stars of tomorrow.
 With any luck, you too can be discovered.

-Made in Japan: One of America’s hottest exports in the Far East may be its fashion models.
-Here’s why girls who cross the Pacific are practically guaranteed to profit from the trip.
-By Eve Matheson
+Made in Japan: One of America's hottest exports in the Far East may be its fashion models.
+Here's why girls who cross the Pacific are practically guaranteed to profit from the trip.

-star pupil, star maker: The lifeblood of the entertainment industry is people like Charlie Pasarel and his PMTS International, where so many benefit from his IMTA success as a performer, producer and mentor.
+Star pupil, star maker: The lifeblood of the entertainment industry is people like Charlie Pasarel and his PMTS International, where so many benefit from his IMTA success as a performer, producer and mentor.

 face-to-face with stardom: The 2006 iPOP! convention brings bright and promising John Robert Powers students up close to Hollywood's legendary siren's call.